 The University disciplinary appeals process is outlined in the Student Handbook Part I, section C. Conduct Procedures relating to the School of Law Honor Code violations are contained in the Honor Code of the School of Law.
-Conduct Procedures relating to the School of Law are contained in the Honor Code of the School of Law.
 School of Law Students are also subject to the code of student conduct.
 Procedures relating to the School of Medicine, School of Nursing and the School of Health Professions are contained in the School of Medicine Student Handbooks, School of Nursing Student Handbook, and the School of Health Professions Student Handbooks.